akxhbaby2506/Akash-EI-Assignment/Excersice-2/README.md

 ### Instructions

-1. **Compile and Run**: To compile and run each demo, follow the instructions provided in the README.md file.
+**Compile and Run**: To compile and run each demo, follow the instructions provided in the README.md file.
-2. **License**: Make sure to include the appropriate license details in your repository.

 This README file provides a clear and concise overview of each design pattern, describes their implementations, and gives instructions on how to run each example.
 It should be suitable for presentation in a job application or interview scenario.